We have beds available! Call for Same-Day Admission

 2. Alcoholic Hepatitis

 The second stage of liver disease from alcohol is alcoholic hepatitis.
 Alcoholic hepatitis leads to inflammation of the liver, degeneration of liver cells, and fibrosis or the development of excessive amounts of scar tissue in the liver.
-It is important that if you are diagnosed with alcoholic hepatitis you stop drinking immediately as about half of severe cases are fatal and 40% of cases will progress into the next alcoholic liver disease stage.3 In most cases, some of the damage can be reversed if drinking is stopped.
-If you are struggling to quit on your own, a partial hospitalization program or other professional treatment program may be able to help and prevent you from reaching the next and more fatal stage of alcoholic liver disease.
+It is important that if you are diagnosed with alcoholic hepatitis, you stop drinking immediately.
+About half of severe cases are fatal, and 40% of cases will progress into the next alcoholic liver disease stage.2 If you are struggling to quit on your own, the intensive outpatient program at our drug rehab near Boston may be able to help and prevent you from reaching the next and more fatal stage of alcoholic liver disease.

 Symptoms of alcoholic hepatitis include: